 And it certainly pays to, because reading skills can help your child get more out of every subject in school.
 “Reading fluency contributes to reading comprehension,” says Maniates.
 “When children read slowly, don’t pay attention to punctuation, or struggle with particular words, they lose track of the ideas in the text.”
 Set your child up for academic success with these easy — and fun! — reading approaches.

-1. Show her your own fluent reading talents.
+1. Show them your own fluent reading.

 As you model, channel your high school drama class: Read with exuberant, Oscar-worthy expression and pause at the appropriate times (at commas, periods, etc.) to demonstrate the cadence of our language.
 It’s also helpful to play audiobooks in the car to squeeze in extra modeling time when you’re on the go, says Sawyer.